Thejasvenan/WeatherFrontend/README.md

 ## Deployment

-This project is deployed on [Netlify](https://www.netlify.com/).
+This project is deployed on [Netlify](https://weatherstationm2.netlify.app/).
 To deploy your own version:

 1. Push your code to a GitHub repository.
-2. Connect your repository to Netlify.
+2. Connect your repository to Netlify or any other hosting pages.
 3. In Netlify settings, set the build command to `npm run build` and the publish directory to `build/`.

 ## Backend Integration